vandhanaparthasarathy-hub/Sales-Data-Analysis-SQL_PowerBI/03_HR Analytics - Talent Acquisition - Using Power BI/00_README/README.md

 Measures recruiting speed at department and job level.

 **Visuals:**
-- 4 KPI cards — Avg Days to Hire (conditional colour), Avg Days to Offer, Time to Fill, Fastest Department
+- 4 KPI cards — Avg Days to Hire, Avg Days to Offer, Time to Fill, Fastest Department to fill a role
-- Horizontal bar chart — Avg Days to Hire by Department, colour-coded: green <30d, amber 30–50d, red >50d
+- Horizontal bar chart — Avg Days to Hire by Department, colour-coded: green <45d, amber 45-55d, red >55d
 - Grouped bar chart — Time to Hire vs Time to Fill side by side per department
 - Rolling 90 Day Hires trend line
+- Grouped column chart — Time to Hire vs Time to Fill side by side across job levels

 **Story:** Engineering takes the longest to hire.
 The gap between Time to Hire and Time to Fill reveals how long roles were posted before the first application arrived — a sourcing lag, not a recruiter speed problem.